Before Sumer: Migration, Gods, and Mesopotamian Civilization

 city-of-Nippur-excavations-City-of-Enlil

-The Triumph of the Sky God and the Eclipse of the Great Mother
+The Rise of the Sky God and the Decline of the Mother Goddess

 With the rise of Enlil, the god of wind and storms, Mesopotamian religion took a decisive turn toward patriarchal dominance.
 The goddess who once ruled over the heavens and earth was now overshadowed by the celestial father figure.
 Despite this transformation, traces of the Great Mother’s legacy remained embedded in Mesopotamian religious thought, reminding future generations of the civilization’s ancient matriarchal roots.